Table of Contents

 Purchasing the correct and best podcast equipment is the first step, but ensuring that you record exceptional sound quality in a live setting is probably the most difficult task of all.

-If you’ve ever recorded an interview using an online conference software, the software will do this all for you.
-With in-person recording, it’s down to you to make sure your step is perfect.
+If you’ve ever recorded an interview using online conference software, the software will do this all for you.
+With in-person recording, it’s up to you to make sure your steps are perfect.

-The good news is that once you have done this a few times it’s really easy to do, and won’t take long at all.
+The good news is that once you have done this a few times, it’s easy and will take a little time.

-The key principle is that you are monitoring the audio quality (see also ‘What Is Mic Monitoring?‘) as often as you can.
+The key principle is to monitor the audio quality as often as possible (see also ‘What Is Mic Monitoring?’).

-You can either do this via headphones (also see, ‘Why Do Podcasters Use Headphones?) or you can use a third party to monitor the recording, which is a better option, especially if you want to concentrate more on speaking to your guest.
+You can either do this via headphones or use a third party to monitor the recording, which is a better option, especially if you want to concentrate more on speaking to your guest.

 There’s nothing worse than having to keep checking your levels when this could have been achieved with a third party from the beginning.

-The most important thing to do is test the audio first by doing a test run, so that you can make sure all the equipment is operating correctly, which will avoid you recording an entire podcast with bad audio, or no audio at all.
+The most important thing to do is test the audio first by doing a test run.
+This will ensure that all the equipment is operating correctly, avoiding recording an entire podcast with bad or no audio.

-Having a quiet recording environment with very little background noise is also essential and makes a huge difference in the quality of the podcast (also see, ‘Audacity Noise Reduction‘).
+Having a quiet recording environment with little background noise is also essential, and it makes a huge difference in the quality of the podcast.

 If you have to record in an environment with lots of background noise, then use noise cancellation equipment and editing software as a last resort, such as using foam panels, pop filters, or blankets to help dampen sound.